 When starting an appointment you should always start off with marking your map.
 You can do this by directly drawing on the pad or you can also map by applying the extensions to the natural lash in correct area creating a border to follow.
 It important to know your eye shapes and eye planes to help choose the best eyelash map per each client.
 You may have a client who comes in wanting a cat eye and whom also has a downset or wide set eyes.
 Cat eye will only enhance those features in a negative way.
 You can modify the cat eye to flatter these eye shapes by modifying the set.
-We will go over different eye shapes and planes in class.
+We will go over different eye shapes and planes.

 If a client wants a natural yet beautiful and voluminous set the shorter extensions should be the under layer and if the client has a 3rd layer be also the last layer.